TL;DR — Zero-Emission Industrial Waste Treatment

 'Zero Waste to Landfill' means diverting at least 99% of waste away from burial — but this metric is frequently met by routing waste to incineration, which emits 2.9 tonnes of CO₂ per tonne of plastic burned and generates hazardous fly ash.
 'Zero-Emission' requires that the treatment process itself produces negligible greenhouse gases, toxic by-products, or hazardous residues throughout the entire Scope 3 lifecycle.
 Under CSRD double-materiality reporting from 2025, this distinction is now material, auditable, and investor-facing.
 Phantom's subcritical water hydrolysis produces near-zero emissions at source, with CO₂ limited to the kerosene boiler only — and heat recovery systems reduce even this significantly.

 Short-term, there are one-time capital and integration costs.
 Long-term, the economics strongly favour the transition.
-At UK landfill tax rates of £126.15/tonne and US tipping fees of $62–90/ton, the avoided disposal cost alone typically delivers payback within a calculable period.
-This does not yet include EU ETS carbon cost avoidance from 2028 (forecast €149/tonne by 2030), new revenue from sellable fertiliser and fuel outputs, sustainability-linked loan interest rate benefits, or avoided future regulatory fines.
+At UK landfill tax rates of £126.15 (~$160 USD)/tonne and US tipping fees of $62–90/ton, the avoided disposal cost alone typically delivers payback within a calculable period.
+This does not yet include EU ETS carbon cost avoidance from 2028 (forecast €149 (~$161 USD)/tonne by 2030), new revenue from sellable fertiliser and fuel outputs, sustainability-linked loan interest rate benefits, or avoided future regulatory fines.
 The IPCC estimates 20–30% of projected waste sector emissions could be abated at negative net cost.
 The risk of inaction — particularly for facilities facing EU ETS costs on existing incineration contracts from 2028 — is the more material financial exposure.

 Yes, with an important caveat on output management.
 The hydrothermal process breaks down organic components of the sludge effectively.
 However, heavy metals (cadmium, lead, mercury, arsenic) are not destroyed by hydrolysis — they concentrate into the solid char fraction rather than volatilising as they would in incineration.
 This is a meaningful safety advantage: the metals are immobilised and physically separated rather than dispersed as flue gas particulates.
 The solid fraction will require ICP-MS metals speciation testing before any land application consideration.
-Phantom Ecotech specifies the appropriate post-treatment protocol for each waste stream during the site assessment process.
+Phantom specifies the appropriate post-treatment protocol for each waste stream during the site assessment process.

 This requires a precise answer.
 Subcritical water at standard PHANTOM operating temperatures (~200°C) can begin degrading some PFAS compounds, but peer-reviewed literature indicates complete mineralisation of the most persistent PFAS congeners (PFOS, PFOA) typically requires temperatures above 300°C or specific catalysts.
-Phantom Ecotech does not claim complete PFAS destruction at standard process parameters.
+Phantom does not claim complete PFAS destruction at standard process parameters.
 If your waste stream has significant PFAS contamination, this must be disclosed during consultation so we can specify the correct configuration or pre-treatment step.

 The EU's revised Industrial Emissions Directive (Directive 2024/1785) entered force August 2024 and mandates the strictest achievable emission limits under Best Available Techniques (BAT) for approximately 52,000 industrial facilities — with financial penalties up to 3% of annual EU turnover.
 Waste incinerators are entering the EU ETS from 2028, requiring surrender of carbon allowances.
 The UK Environment Act 2021 sets legally binding targets for near-elimination of biodegradable waste to landfill from 2028.
 The EU Taxonomy formally classifies incineration as harmful to the circular economy, excluding it from sustainable finance eligibility.